Page updated: March 7, 2022

 What is COVID-19?

 COVID-19 is a viral respiratory illness caused by a coronavirus that has not been found in people before.
 The CDC answers frequently asked questions regarding COVID-19.
-Download this as a printable PDF document from the MN Department of Health: About Coronavirus Disease 2019 (COVID-19) (PDF)
+The MN Department of Health has information: About Coronavirus Disease 2019 (COVID-19)